-- 13. The management board shall have sole responsibility for managing the enterprise and shall endeavour to take into account the interests of the shareholders, of the employees and the public good. - 14.
+13. The management board shall have sole responsibility for managing the enterprise and shall endeavour to take into account the interests of the shareholders, of the employees and the public good.
+L 14.
 Fundamental decisions shall be reached by the entire management board.
 Such decisions shall include, in particular, the concrete formulation of goals of the enterprise and the definition of the enterprise's strategy.
-In the case of significant deviations from projected figures, the management board shall immediately inform the supervisory board. - 15.
-The management board shall be responsible for the implementation of the decisions it takes. - 16.
+In the case of significant deviations from projected figures, the management board shall immediately inform the supervisory board.
+L 15.
+The management board shall be responsible for the implemen- ı tation of the decisions it takes.
+16. C 16.
 The management board shall be made up of several persons, with one member acting as the chairperson of the management board.
-Internal rules of procedure of the management board shall define the distribution of responsibilities and the mode of cooperation between management board members. - 17.
-The management board shall have overall responsibility for communications tasks that significantly impact the image of the enterprise as perceived by stakeholders, and may receive support in carrying out these tasks from the relevant departments of the enterprise.
+Internal rules of procedure of the management board shall define the distribution of responsibilities and the mode of cooperation between management board members.
+C The management board shall be made up of several persons, with one member acting as the chairperson of the management board.
+Internal rules of procedure of the management board shall define the distribution of responsibilities and the mode of cooperation C as perceived by stakeholders, and may receive support in carrying out these tasks from the relevant departments of the enterprise.